hannanmumtaz/SimpleIdentityServer.Samples/Documentation/OpenId/uiCustomization.md

 | SimpleIdentityServer.Shell                      | Shell\Views          |
 | SimpleIdentityServer.UserManagement             | UserManagement\Views |

-* In each areas get the views from git and add them into the corresponding folder
+* Retrieve the corresponding views from SimpleIdentityServer's repository and copy the views to the corresponding folder

 | Nuget package                                   | Git                                                                                                                                                                                |
 | ----------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |